caseyemerson/gettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This dataset is saved to the current working directory as `tidy.txt`.

 The output of `run_analysis.R` is a text file called `tidy.txt`.
-For a description of the tidy dataset, its variables, and transformations performed to clean up the data, please see the [code book](https://raw.githubusercontent.com/caseyemerson/gettingAndCleaningData/master/codebook.md).
+For a description of the tidy dataset, its variables, and transformations performed to clean up the data, please see the [CodeBook](https://raw.githubusercontent.com/caseyemerson/gettingAndCleaningData/master/codebook.md).